matthiask/django-prose-editor/README.rst

     description = SanitizedProseEditorField()

-Install django-prose-editor with the extra "sanitized" to use SanitizedProseEditorField.
+Install django-prose-editor with the extra "sanitize" to use ``SanitizedProseEditorField``.

 Convenience
 ~~~~~~~~~~~